Wye College: Closure

-In 2007, the University of Kent ran undergraduate business management courses from Wye College though these were later transferred them to its main campus.
-The following year science staff relocated from Wye to Imperial College's South Kensington or Silwood Park sites. and in 2009, the last students graduated and Wye College campus closed.
+In 2007, the University of Kent ran undergraduate business management courses from Wye College though later transferred them to its main campus.
+The following year science staff relocated from Wye to Imperial College's South Kensington or Silwood Park sites and in 2009, the last students graduated and Wye College campus closed.
 Thereafter Imperial College sought to develop the estate, or to find suitable tenants for it.

 The main village properties were sold to Telereal Trillium in 2015.
-They sold Squires Hostel as three dwellings; Wolfson Hostel as a site for six houses; the buildings opposite the college on High Street, and the pig, sheep and poultry (Agricultural Field Station / Farm Mechanisation Unit) units sold.
+Further sales included Squires Hostel as three dwellings; Wolfson Hostel as a site for six houses; the buildings opposite the college on High Street, and the pig, sheep and poultry (Agricultural Field Station / Farm Mechanisation Unit).

 In 2021, Telereal Trillium obtained planning permission to convert the traditional college buildings to 38 dwellings.
-Conditions require public access one day a month to the cloistered quadrangle; Old Lecture Theatre; Old Hall; Parlour, and Jacobean staircase, and use of the Chapel for public worship.
-The former estates office area is reserved as for charity, Wye Heritage.Imperial College's endowment fund retains ownership of the Wye College farmland.
+Conditions require public access one day a month to the cloistered quadrangle; Old lecture theatre; Old Hall; Parlour, and Jacobean staircase, and use of the Chapel for public worship.
+The former estates office area is reserved for charity, Wye Heritage.
+Imperial College's endowment fund retains ownership of the Wye College farmland.

 Estate and facilities

 Wye College's estate extended to about 390 ha, largely between the villages of Wye and Brook.
 The college farmed approximately 300 ha, and 25 ha was employed for horticulture, both on a commercial basis.
 The remainder accommodated hop gardens, woodland, recreation space, research facilities and buildings.

 By 1984, the college owned much of Wye village across the High Street from its main entrance, over to Bridge Street and some premises on Oxenturn Road.
 That was variously used for administration, student hostels, car parking, a clinic, laundry and offices.
 Outside the village Wye College owned the NIAB facility at Coldharbour Farm; the MAFF / Defra regional offices and laboratories on Olantigh Road; Regional Veterinary Investigation Centre / Edward Partridge House off Coldharbour Lane; Withersdane Hall, Agricultural Field Centre / Farm Mechanisation Unit / Poultry Research; beagle kennels; Court Lodge; Brook Agricultural Museum; sport fields on Cherry Garden Lane, and an SSSI site at Wye Crown and quarry.

 By 2005, teaching and research resources included extensive glasshouses; climate-controlled growth rooms; a containment facility for transgenic plants; dedicated laboratories for plant molecular biology; genomics and gene sequencing; electron microscopy; use of radiochemicals; soil analysis, and plant/animal cell culture.
-Research was carried out at dairy, pig, hop and sheep enterprises on the college's farm; in the horticulture department; on the chalk grasslands, and amongst commercial crops.
+Research was carried out at dairy, pig, hop and sheep enterprises on the college's farm; in the horticulture department; on the chalk grasslands, and among commercial crops.